andrewbruening/Wide-World-Importers-Product-Analysis/README.md

 3. Next, SQL was then used to create **'timedf'** which will compare transformations of revenue and profit over time.
 4. Regex was implemented to standardize StockItemName in **'productdf'**, and to categorize it in **'timedf'**.
 5. And finally, the two dataframes were exported from Python and imported to Tableau.
-6. The complete dashboard features three pages via sidebar navigation buttons, modular visualizations per filter parameters, and hover tooltips on most graphics and text boxes.
+6. The complete dashboard features three pages via sidebar navigation buttons, modular visualizations via filter parameters, and hover tooltips on most graphics and text boxes.

 ![](Dashboard_Screenshots/tooltip_gif.gif)